Competitor Keyword Analysis: Find Keyword Gaps and SEO Opportunities

 Step 2: Collect Competitor Keywords

-Use your preferred SEO tool to export the keywords your competitors rank for, along with ranking position, estimated traffic, search intent, and URL.
-At this stage, do not focus only on high-volume terms.
-Mid-volume and long-tail queries often reveal better opportunities because they are closer to specific user needs and sometimes easier to target with more precise content.
+Use your preferred SEO tool to export the keywords your competitors rank for, along with ranking position, estimated traffic, ranking URL, and available intent data.
+Do not focus only on high-volume terms.
+Mid-volume and long-tail queries often reveal better opportunities because they are closer to specific user needs and may be easier to satisfy with precise content.

 Step 3: Compare Against Your Own Site